dafapratama/Doc/commands/csv.md

 # csv
-> This command can be used to saving json format of all data in text channel.
+> This command can be used to saving csv format of all data in text channel.

 ## Syntax
 ```